Wolverhampton: History

 In 985, King Ethelred the Unready granted lands at a place referred to as Heantun to Lady Wulfrun by royal charter, and hence founding the settlement.

-In 994, a monastery was consecrated in Wolverhampton for which Wulfrun granted land at Upper Arley in Worcestershire, Bilston, Willenhall, Wednesfield, Pelsall, Ogley Hay near Brownhills, Hilton near Wall, Hatherton, Kinvaston, Hilton near Wolverhampton, and Featherstone.
+St Mary's Church was founded in 966, later named St Peters.
+It is not known if The Wolverhampton Pillar (Note: An Anglo-Saxon wayside cross.) predates that, but probably does.
+The Pillar is thought to be a Roman column taken from Wroxeter or Wall (Letocetum).
+In 994, a monastery was consecrated there in Wolverhampton for which Wulfrun granted land at Upper Arley in Worcestershire, Bilston, Willenhall, Wednesfield, Pelsall, Ogley Hay near Brownhills, Hilton near Wall, Hatherton, Kinvaston, Hilton near Wolverhampton and Featherstone.
 This became the site for the current St. Peter's Church.
 A statue of Lady Wulfrun, sculpted by Sir Charles Wheeler, can be seen on the stairs outside the church.

 Wolverhampton is recorded in the Domesday Book in 1086 as being in the Hundred of Seisdon and the county of Staffordshire.
-The lords of the manor are listed as the canons of St Mary (the church's dedication was changed to St Peter after this date), with the tenant-in-chief being Samson, William the Conqueror's personal chaplain.
+The lords of the manor are listed as the canons of St Mary, (Note: The church's dedication was changed to St Peter after this date.) with the tenant-in-chief being Samson, William the Conqueror's personal chaplain.
 Wolverhampton at this date is a large settlement of fifty households.

-In 1179, there is mention of a market held in the town, and in 1204 it had come to the attention of King John that the town did not possess a Royal Charter for holding a market.
+In 1179, there is mention of a market held in the town, and, in 1204, it had come to the attention of King John that the town did not possess a Royal Charter for holding a market.
 This charter for a weekly market held on a Wednesday was eventually granted on 4 February 1258 by Henry III.